 Basically, two types of tests are undertaken for assessing the quality of cement.
-These are either field test or lab tests.
+These are either field tests or lab tests.
 The current section describes these tests in details lets know more about ‘ Various Tests on Cement ‘.

 Field test of cement

-There are four field tests may be carried out to ascertain roughly the quality of cement.
+There are four field tests that may be carried out to ascertain roughly the quality of cement.
 There are four types of field tests to access the colour, physical property, and strength of the cement as described below.